Learn to fuel the gymnast for optimal performance and longevity in the sport.

 When an athlete is dehydrated, water will only do so much.
 We need the additional help of sugar and sodium to optimally absorb the hydration that the body needs.
 This is why Gatorade was created.
 The Florida “Gators” developed this rehydration beverage for the hot, humid climate of Florida to help the football players optimally hydrate during 4+ hour football practices in the heat of the summer.
 Gatorade or most sports drinks are 6-8% carb solutions with sodium and potassium.
 The 6-8% carbohydrate won’t provide too much sugar that could lead to diarrhea or gastrointestinal discomfort and this is the highest we’d want to go without additional gastrointestinal training.

 The whole goal of hydration for the gymnast is to consume a fluid to replace what is lost.
 And we know that sweat contains electrolytes and the body is using carbohydrate (especially for an intense activity like an anaerobic sport).

 Part 2 to come later this week, so stay tuned.

-If this article was helpful but you still have questions about your gymnast, please send me a message or apply for 1:1 nutrition coaching if you think your gymnast has a problem and needs help.
-Together we’ll develop a specific fueling and hydration strategy for your gymnast, ensure they’re optimally meeting their nutrition needs for performance and growth, and ensure they’re doing everything they can to prevent injuries.
+Inside this 3 month live program, I’ll teach you everything you need to know about fueling your competitive gymnast.
+Together we’ll develop a fueling and hydration strategy for your gymnast, ensure they’re optimally meeting their nutrition needs for performance and growth, and make certain they’re doing everything they can to prevent injuries.